ravisha-96/LowLevelDesign/BehavioralDesignPatterns/readme.md

     Lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they're observing.

 7. State Pattern
     Lets an object alter its behavior when its internal state changes.
-It appears as if the oject changes its class
+It appears as if the oject changes its class.
+    Use the State pattern when you have an object that behaves differently depending on its current state, the number of states is enormous, and the state-specific code changes frequently.

 8. Strategy Pattern
     Lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable